🌲 Front Range Plant FinderPlant finder

 Is Adam's needle yucca good for the Colorado Front Range?

-Yes.
-Adam's needle yucca is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Adam's needle yucca is a well-suited shrub for Colorado's Front Range.

 How big does Adam's needle yucca get?